Heavenly Sword: Development

 Heavenly Sword began development in 2002 at Ninja Theory.
 After establishing early concept, a CGI trailer was produced which helped guide future development, described by the team as an iterative process where many other things changed around the central concept.
 The team began production without a specific console in mind, tailoring gameplay elements to the PlayStation 3 when the game was picked up by Sony as an exclusive for their upcoming platform.
+SCEE Cambridge Studio worked with Ninja Theory for the game.
 The game was developed using Havok Complete, a combination of Havok Physics and Havok Animation.
 Production began with the aim of telling a cinematic action adventure inspired by recent films including Crouching Tiger, Hidden Dragon and Hero, with a later fantasy influence inspired by the themes of The Lord of the Rings.
 Other influences included the game Ico (2001), the graphic novel La Tour, and the South Korean movie Musa.
 The game eventually developed a distinct visual and narrative identity while maintaining elements from these early inspirations.
 Nariko's three combat styles drew direct inspiration from the dragon forms in Panzer Dragoon Orta (2002).

 The character designs were intended to stand out from each other, with distinct elements ranging from color coding to how a character moved.
 Nariko was made recognisable both with her unique red hair and the simplicity of her outfit compared to other characters.
 The early concept designs were heavily influenced by Japanese art, and while it retained a strong Far Eastern theme with influences from Japan and China, the team also incorporated references to Mongolian and South American environments and architecture.